HireDale/daleydose/guide-mobile-installation.md

 2. Search for and select the **Daley Dose** app.
 3. On the Daley Dose store page, select **Install**.
 4. The app downloads and installs onto your device.
-5. You can monitor the progress on your home screen or in the notification bar.
-6. Once the installation is complete, select the **Open** button.
+5. Once the installation is complete, select the **Open** button.
-7. On the Login Screen, enter your username and password.
+6. On the Login screen, enter your username and password.

 ![User Interface mobile](/assets/images/daley-dose-home-window-mobile.png)